|

 Jozi Gallant, Project Manager & Designer

-Jozi honed her writing and illustration skills as a freelancer for several years.
-She now uses her artistic eye in project management and web design.
-Also a graduate in education, she enjoys helping to educate the public about all things related to the web and technology.
-Fascinated by the possibilities offered by the web, she strives to learn as much as possible to help those around her.
+Jozi honed her skills in illustration as a freelancer for several years.
+She now applies her artistic eye to project management and web design.
+With a degree in education, she enjoys helping to educate the public about all things related to the web and technology.
+Fascinated by the possibilities the web offers, she strives to learn as much as possible to help those around her.